Prevent Child Marriage

 Donate

-Bangladesh has one of the highest rates of child marriage worldwide, with one in three girls getting married before age 18.
-Economic hardships drive many parents to marry off their young daughters, perceiving them as financial burdens, in a bid to reduce household expenses and secure dowry payments.
-Sadly, many families are unaware of the grave challenges that girls face when forced into marriage before reaching adulthood.
-These challenges include the the risk of domestic violence inflicted by both husbands and in-laws.
-Premature pregnancies resulting from child marriage can also lead to life-threatening complications.
+Bangladesh has one of the highest rates of child marriage worldwide, with one in three girls married before the age of 18.
+Economic hardship drives many parents to marry off their daughters early, both to reduce household expenses and to secure dowry payments.
+Many families are unaware of the grave risks of child marriage - domestic violence from husbands and in-laws, life-threatening complications from premature pregnancies, and the loss of a girl’s right to education and independence.

-Last year, local leader Eve Karim initiated a groundbreaking initiative to tackle this crisis, offering zero-interest microfinance loans to families who were at the point of forcing their daughters into marriage due to economic pressures.
-These loans are contingent on families establishing income-generating activities, ensuring their daughters finish high school, and pledging against marriages before the age of 18.
+Last year, local leader Eve Karim launched a groundbreaking initiative to address these challenges.
+She provided zero-interest microfinance loans to families on the verge of marrying off their daughters due to economic pressures.
+The loans were tied to strict conditions: families had to invest in income-generating activities, ensure their daughters remained in school through high school, and pledge against marriage before the legal age of 18.
+Fathers and local officials signed contracts to uphold these commitments.

 Scroll through to read stories of liberated young women.